 SRINAGAR — Streetside flower sellers or florists know their business well in Srinagar.
-In absence of any regulation, they charge at will without being questioned.
+In absence of any regulation or cheap flower delivery options available to the customers, they charge at will without being questioned.

 These florists are found everywhere.
 A couple of years ago, they had been doing their business at nurseries but now they have occupied footpaths and pavements in different parts of Srinagar.